Helton (footballer): Vasco

-Born in São Gonçalo, Rio de Janeiro, Helton emerged through CR Vasco da Gama's youth system.
+Born in São Gonçalo, Rio de Janeiro, Helton emerged through Vasco da Gama's youth system.
 He first attracted attention after winning the Série A and the Copa Mercosur with the club in 2000.

 União de Leiria

-In 2002, Helton's contract with Vasco expired and he signed with Portuguese club U.D.
-Leiria in January of the following year.
+In 2002, Helton's contract with Vasco expired and he signed with Portuguese club União de Leiria in January of the following year.
 He made his official debut on 9 March 2003 in a 3–1 home win against Académica de Coimbra in the Taça de Portugal, and backed up Paulo Costinha in his first season.

-At the end of the 2004–05 campaign, having been first-choice in his last two years, Helton joined FC Porto.
+At the end of the 2004–05 campaign, having been first-choice in his last two years, Helton joined Porto.

 Porto

 It seemed that Helton was destined to spend a long time bench-warming, as Porto legend Vítor Baía barred his way into the first team.
-However, he got his chance sooner than expected when Dutch coach Co Adriaanse summarily dropped Baía after a mistake against C.F.
-Estrela da Amadora cost the team a goal and a 2–1 away loss on 15 January 2006.
+However, he got his chance sooner than expected when Dutch coach Co Adriaanse summarily dropped Baía after a mistake against Estrela da Amadora cost the team a goal and a 2–1 away loss on 15 January 2006.